jnaecker/jnaecker.github.io/research/index.md

 title: Research
 ---

+## Published and Accepted Manuscripts

+#### [Observability Increases the Demand for Commitment Devices](http://bit.ly/commitment-paper-ssrn){:onClick="ga('send', 'event', 'Research', 'Download', this.href);"} **\[accepted at Management Science\]**

+with Christine Exley

+Previous research often interprets the choice to restrict one’s future opportunity set as evidence for sophisticated time-inconsistency.
+We propose an additional mechanism that may contribute to the demand for commitment technology: the desire to signal to others.
+We present a field experiment where participants can choose to give up money if they do not follow through with an action.
+When commitment choices are made public rather than kept private, we find significantly higher uptake rates.

 ## Working Papers

 #### [The Lives of Others: Predicting Donations with Non-Choice Responses](http://bit.ly/donations-paper-ssrn){:onClick="ga('send', 'event', 'Research', 'Download', this.href);"}